Marmara University

 Marmara University (Turkish: Marmara Üniversitesi) is a public research university in Istanbul, Turkey.
 The university, named after the Sea of Marmara, was founded as a university in 1982.
 However, its origins date back to 1883, when it was established as Hamidiye Ticaret Mekteb-i Âlisi in a house in central Istanbul.
 The university offers courses in five languages: Turkish, English, German, French, and Arabic, making it the only multilingual university in Turkey.
 It operates 13 campuses, 11 institutes, 8 colleges, and 28 research centers.
-Prominent alumni include Turkish President Recep Tayyip Erdoğan, comic actor Kemal Sunal, and former media mogul Aydın Doğan.
+Prominent alumni include Turkish comic actor Kemal Sunal, and former media mogul Aydın Doğan.

 Organisation

 Marmara University has several campuses in Istanbul and offers education in five languages: Turkish, English, German, French, and Arabic.
 The university employs 2,839 faculty members and has 57,000 students, including 44,661 undergraduate students and 7,406 graduate students.
 A total of 1,354 international students from 73 countries are enrolled at the institution.
 Female students make up 54% of the total student population.
 The broadcasting services at the campuses include Marmara University TV and Radio Marmara.
 Marmara University has 12 campuses, with one of them serving as a hospital, widespread to the city of Istanbul.